 I have baked a lot of dog biscuits: I bake Paw Prints Peanut Butter Dog Cookies for my own dogs, I bake them for our friends at the dog park, and I bake them for doggie care packages that I mail most often to two chocolate labs in Chicago.

 Creating your own Paw Prints Dog Care Package is easy.
 Add few bags of Paw Prints Peanut Butter Dog Cookies, a dog toy or two, and a paw print bandana or pot holder.
-Both dogs and humans will be smiling when the box is opened!
+Both dogs and humans will be smiling when this imaginative pet care package is opened!

-This is my favorite of all of the dog biscuit recipes I’ve tried and I’ve baked this recipe in many different shapes.
+This is my favorite of all of the dog biscuit recipes I’ve tried and I’ve baked this recipe in many different shapes, such as dog bones and these adorable paw prints.
 The dough is easy to mix together by hand and is super easy to work with.
 Most importantly, the dogs love these cookies!

 Dog treat shapes